* Asia shares up marginally after Wall St finishes flat

 * Next deadline on China tariffs just a week away

-* Dollar holds off lows, euro consolidates recent gains
+* Dollar edges up from lows, euro holds recent gains

 By Wayne Cole